Nikkie's Cut Crease Tutorial

-If you're a makeup and YouTube devotee, you've probably seen dozens of cut crease looks and tutorials, and there is no denying they are fabulous.
-But when it comes to re-creating at home, it all looks incredibly professional.
+If you're a makeup and YouTube devotee, you've probably seen dozens of cut crease looks on your favorite beauty gurus and tutorials that followed — and there is no denying that they're fabulous.
+But when it comes to re-creating these looks at home, it all looks incredibly professional.
 You might find yourself unsure what the technique is or how to achieve it.
-If so, read on to become a cut crease queen.
+If that's the boat you're in, read on to become a cut crease queen.

 What Is a Cut Crease?